img

 • Lack of communication during key emotional moments

-Therefore, you are left in a cycle of hope and disappointment.
+You are left in a cycle of hope and disappointment.
 Over time, this inconsistency fosters anxiety and insecurity, reinforcing the belief that you’re never enough.
+This is where the pattern of a never enough affair partner becomes clearer.

 Feeling Unfulfilled in Affairs: The Emotional Roller Coaster

 Affair dynamics are often unstable.
-At first, everything feels intense — secret messages, late-night calls, and stolen moments of passion.
-Nevertheless, these highs are frequently followed by lows that leave you feeling invisible or forgotten.
+At first, everything feels intense, secret messages, late-night calls, and stolen moments of passion.
+These highs are often followed by lows that leave you feeling invisible or forgotten.
 This push-pull cycle:

 • Keeps you emotionally off-balance